samuzora/samuzora.com/source/_posts/2024/grey-quals-2024.md

 for instruction pointers to continue execution after `call` and `call_indirect`.
 This stack lives outside the runtime VM, so it's generally not possible to hijack it.
-The arguments to the function are pushed onto the top of the stack, and these arguments become the `locals` array which can be accessed within the function (eg. `local.get 14` will get the 15th argument on the stack).
+The arguments to the function are pushed onto the top of the stack, and these arguments become the `locals` array which can be accessed within the function (eg. `local.get 14` will get the 15th value on the stack).
 When the function is finished, the return value(s) are pushed onto the stack and the parent function continues execution based on the call stack.

 Here's a demo, breaking on the `slow_type` function: